ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 $$...$$
 $$(s_n, a_n, r_n, s_n)] $$

-What should we do with this dataset?

 ## Markov Decision Processes

 Mathematical framework for reinforcement learning

 ### Markov property

-Can be a requirement to gurantee convergence
+Can be a requirement to guarantee convergence

 Future is conditional only on the present